How to Clean White Marble in your Bathroom

 60 Inch Single Sink Bathroom Vanity with Choice of Top

 Sealing marble will help keep it from being etched or stained.
 It won’t prevent damage entirely, but it will provide an extra layer of protection.
-Sealing needs to be done regularly as a part of maintenance to ensure that the counters are always protected and will have their best lifespan possible.
+Sealing must be done regularly as a part of maintenance to ensure that the counters are always protected and have the best lifespan possible.

 According to the experts, you’ll want to seal your marble counters every 3-6 months, depending on how much use and wear they see daily.
-It is important to protect the quality of your marble counters by providing the maintenance and care that they need, including routine sealing.
+Protecting the quality of your marble counters by providing the maintenance and care they need, including routine sealing.
 If you aren’t sure when you last sealed your counters, that probably means it’s time.

-Make sure that you choose a proper marble sealing product that is designed to deliver the results that you need.
-You can try a few different products to see what works best or just ask around for recommendations.
+Make sure that you choose a proper marble sealing product designed to deliver the desired results.
+You can try a few different products to see what works best or ask for recommendations.

 How to Properly Clean and Care for White Marble?

-There are several different ways that people use to clean marble, but they aren’t all effective and some are just downright unsafe for the surface itself.
-Plus, you also have to know what kind of marble you have: honed or polished.
-Honed marble is a more matte finish while polished marble will be shiny and can be hard to capture in pictures.
+People use several ways to clean marble, but they aren’t all effective, and some are just downright unsafe for the surface.
+You also have to know what kind of marble you have: honed or polished.
+Honed marble is a matte finish, while polished marble is shiny and hard to capture in pictures.
 The type of marble will depend on how it is best cleaned and cared for.

 While honed marble is more absorbent than polished marble and could hold stains more easily, it does hide etching better, and the latter tends to be a bigger issue for those who own marble countertops.
-There is a lot to consider in the process, including several things that you want to avoid at all costs.
+There is much to consider in the process, including several things you want to avoid at all costs.
 So, how do you clean your marble counters?

 Related: 11 Steps to Remodeling Your Bathroom